-We have audited the accompanying financial statements of Charitable Foundation for Children "Together Forever" (formely Charitable Foundation for Children "Together Forever" Limited) (the "Foundation"), which are presented on pages 5 to 21 and comprise the statement of financial position as at 31 December 2019, the statements of profit or loss and other comprehensive income, changes in equity and cash flows for the year then ended, and notes to the financial statements, including a summary of significant accounting policies.
+We have audited the accompanying financial statements of Charitable Foundation for Children "Together Forever" (formerly Charitable Foundation for Children "Together Forever" Limited) (the "Foundation"), which are presented on pages 5 to 21 and comprise the statement of financial position as at 31 December 2020, the statements of profit or loss and other comprehensive income, changes in equity and cash flows for the year then ended, and notes to the financial statements, including a summary of significant accounting policies.

-In our opinion, the accompanying financial statements give a true and fair view of the financial position of the Foundation as at 31 December 2019, and of its financial performance and its cash flows for the year then ended in accordance with International Financial Reporting Standards (IFRSs) as adopted by the European Union and the requirements of the Cyprus Companies Law, Cap.
-113.
+In our opinion, the accompanying financial statements give a true and fair view of the financial position of the Foundation as at 31 December 2020, and of its financial performance and its cash flows for the year then ended in accordance with International Financial Reporting Standards as adopted by the European Union ("IFRS-EU") and the requirements of the Cyprus Companies Law, Cap.
+113, as amended from time to time (the "Companies Law, Cap.113").